anubhavv106/TAIRP-Level2-Task3.github.io/README.md

 #   Image gallery Filtering

-This is a simple image gallery filtering web application built using HTML,CSS AND JAVASCRIPT,Which sort image accoring to that tags.
+This is a simple image gallery filtering web application built using HTML,CSS AND JAVASCRIPT,Which sort image accoring to the tags.

 ## 🚀 Features